itsraj10/Centralized-Log-Monitor-Grafana-Loki-Promtail/README.md

 All logs from multiple **Linux and Windows production servers** are collected on a central log server and visualized through a **clean, human-readable Grafana UI**.

-The solution is designed for **real production use
+The solution is designed for **real production use!!!

 The solution is:
 - ✅ Centralized logging for all servers